brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
 The somewhat *fuzzy* intersection between design and back-end engineering.
 I find I’m well suited to and enjoy roles that balance the user & developer experiences, empowering teams to write great code in a way that feels right to them while ensuring a positive user experience. {.call-out}

 I'm quite good at picking up new skills and programming languages, as well as problem solving.
-My core technical skills include HTML, CSS, progressively enhanced JS, responsive design, PWAs, web performance, web accessibility, static site generation, Eleventy, Jekyll & Astro.
-From time to time, you’ll also find me with my hands in the “*back-of-the-front-end*” utilising  Node.js, configuring an API, fiddling with JavaScript bundlers, as well as streamlining build and deployment processes, and CI/CD workflows to help improve frontend development efficiency.
+My skill set is diverse, encompassing HTML, CSS, progressively enhanced JS, responsive design, Progressive Web Apps (**PWA**), Static Site Generation (**SSG**), web performance optimisation, and web accessibility.

+From time to time, you’ll also find me with my hands in the “*back-of-the-front-end*” utilising  Node.js, configuring an API, optimising a JavaScript bundler, as well as streamlining build and deployment processes to help improve frontend development efficiency.

 I try my best to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.
-For this reason I *prefer* a vanilla approach and tend to steer clear of using JavaScript frameworks if I can help it.
+For this reason I *prefer* a vanilla approach and tend to be fairly tech-agnostic.
+Choosing the *right* tool for the job seems to be a better approach than using a framework for the sake of it. {.call-out}

 Don't get me wrong, JavaScript frameworks certainly have their place and I think they can be wonderfully powerful tools when we keep the end user in mind &mdash; rather than *only* prioritising the developer experience.
 At the moment I'm not sure we're getting that balance quite right.